ProdigalNotion/cv/README.md

-# Curriculum Vitae
+# CV
-This is a Curriculum Vitae for ProdigalNotion
+This is a CV for ProdigalNotion